 Unwinding in a steamy, natural hot springs amid falling snowflakes is one of our state’s most quintessential winter experiences.
 Take a dip in stone-lined pools flanked by the Routt National Forest at Strawberry Park Hot Springs, 7 miles from downtown Steamboat; or relax in eight mineral pools at Old Town Hot Springs, conveniently located right downtown and also equipped with two water slides and a fitness center.

 Ride North America’s longest mountain coaster

 The longest of its kind on the continent at 6,280 feet, the Outlaw Mountain Coaster’s dips, turns and 360-degree spins satisfy thrill riders of all ages year-round.
-The ride is part of the Coca-Cola Adventure Zone in the base area, where other grin-inducing fun includes a bungee trampoline and climbing wall.
+The ride is part of the Land Up Adventure Zone in the base area, where other grin-inducing fun includes a bungee trampoline and climbing wall.